harshboi/A-R-T/README.md

 AI Threat Intelligence is hunting for tweets on Twitter that can potentially indicate whether a tweet is talking about an emerging threat.

 A-R-T uses a large number of technologies.
-Bert for Natural Language Processing, Model.
+Twint for dataset curation, Twitter API for streaming, Bert for Natural Language Processing, Model.
 Development in Tensorflow (Keras) & Pytorch, Spacy & NLTK for position entity tagging, Neo4j as the graph database and AWS MySql as the Relational database.

 ## Install

-1)
+1) Bert As A Service (BAAS)
-  See the [Bert As A Service (BAAS) install guide] (https://github.com/hanxiao/bert-as-service/#user-content-bert-as-service)
+  See the [Bert As A Service install guide] (https://github.com/hanxiao/bert-as-service/#user-content-bert-as-service)

   Special Instructions: Setup a Conda/pip environment with the tf version less than 1.15 as graph generation from other versions do not work with BAAS